-- Using a spatula, scoop the ice cream into 4 bowls.
+- Using a spatula, scoop the ice cream into four bowls.

-- Sprinkle each portion with 1½ teaspoons each of the bee pollen, coconut, and cacao nibs, and serve.
+- Sprinkle each portion with 1½ teaspoons each of the bee pollen, coconut, and cacao nibs, optional pistachios (if using) and serve.
 (This ice cream doesn’t keep well, so serve all of it immediately.)

 Makes 4 servings